msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     - 0LB 0I 5RG: Not rolling lifebloom on the tank and raid healing with regrowth, 42.1% of players do this rotation.
     - 1LB 1I 2RG: ~20 Haste rating rotation, 1.7% of players do this rotation.
     - 1LB 0I 3RG: ~120 Haste rotation without NG, ~20 Haste rotation with NG (and 1 of 3 regrowths proc NG), 2.5% of players do this rotation.
-    - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3 out of 4 regrowth casts must proc NG), 2.6% of players do this rotation.
+    - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3/4 proc NG, or with Bloodlust), or high haste ToL spec with Bloodlust, 2.6% of players do this rotation.
     - 0LB 1I 4RG: Mostly raid with with Regrowth with the occasional rejuv, 19.1% of players do this rotation.
     &nbsp;